Rested Dodgers welcome weary Cubs in compelling NLCS rematch

 "It's very interesting once again," Maddon said of the rematch. "(The Dodgers) are different, because they really overcame the inability to (hit) against lefties.
 They are better.
 They made some nice moves. ...
 They always have a good bullpen.
 They have Mr. Kershaw, obviously, and now they have (Yu) Darvish.
 Listen, we just went through Strasburg and Scherzer.
 I mean, that's no day at the beach, either.
 When you get to this time of the year, you really have to be prepared to beat good pitching, which they have."

-DIFFERENT YEAR: Los Angeles took a 2-1 lead on Chicago in last year's NLCS before losing the final three games, failing to hit a homer in all three defeats.
-The Dodgers think they're better equipped to counter the Cubs this season with additions include rookie cleanup hitter Cody Bellinger , a much-improved Yasiel Puig and an extraordinarily deep group of pitchers, including starter Kenta Maeda as a right-handed specialist in the bullpen.
+Los Angeles took a 2-1 lead on Chicago in last year's NLCS before losing the final three games, failing to hit a homer in all three defeats.
+The Dodgers think they're better equipped to counter the Cubs this season with additions include rookie cleanup hitter Cody Bellinger, a much-improved Yasiel Puig and an extraordinarily deep group of pitchers, including Japanese starter Kenta Maeda as a right-handed specialist in the bullpen.

-EARLIER THIS YEAR: The Cubs and Dodgers haven't faced each other since late May, when Los Angeles swept a three-game series at Dodger Stadium despite facing Jon Lester, John Lackey and Jake Arrieta in consecutive starts.
-The Dodgers won four of six overall during the regular season against Chicago.
+The Cubs and Dodgers haven't faced each other since late May, when Los Angeles swept a three-game series at Dodger Stadium.

 More AP baseball: https://apnews.com/tag/MLBbaseball